 My first few years running a student-centered classroom were AWFUL.
 I just gave students busywork ultimately because it was my understanding that if they were doing the work, then the lesson was not teacher-led.
 The kids hated it, I hated it, and I was getting burned out fast.

 However, I saw all the great stories about how well it worked.
 I knew there was a lot of validity behind WHY it was necessary to flip to a student-centered model given the clientele we have in the classroom.
-No one can argue against the fact that that students who have been raised in the digital age learn things and do things differently than past generations have.
+No one can argue against the fact that students who have been raised in the digital age learn things and do things differently than past generations have.

 I decided to just go for it.
 My sincerest apologies to those first classes of students.
 I am confident that they learned, but it was haphazard at best.